avacio/VeggieVengeance/README.md

 - Sustain progressive, non-repetitive gameplay using all required features for 2 min or more (assume that you can provide users with oral instruction).
-	- Collision System: allow for damaging opponents
+	- Collision System: allow for hitting and damaging opponents
+	- Mode System: one-player/two-player/tutorial modes (and switching between)

 - You should implement state and decision tree driven (possibly randomized) response to user input and game state (create a decision tree data structure and reuse it for multiple entities)
-	-
+	- Smarter state and decision tree driven AI

 - Provide extended sprite and background assets set as well as corresponding actions.
-	- stage background (kitchen)
+	- Extended Sprite assets
+    	- new Idle and punching animation (for Potato)
     	- new Broccoli sprite (currently used for AI)
+	- Background for "Kitchen" stage

 - Provide basic user tutorial/help.
-	- basic tutorial Mode: display controls for player 1/2 as text (FreeType)
+	- Basic tutorial Mode: display controls for player and UI as text (FreeType)
+ 		- also display controls when game is paused

 - Stable game code supporting continuing execution and graceful termination
 	- Fixed reset button: allow for continuous replay without closing the game